Rust-Wellcome/labwhere/presentation/slides.md

 # Thank You!

-You've head about Rust, and now you have seen it too!
+You've heard about Rust, and now you have seen it too!
 ✅ ✅